The 2022 Louisiana Triathlon will be held on May 7th!

 The Louisiana Triathlon includes an 800-meter swim, 18-mile bike ride around False River, and 5K run in historic New Roads.
 T

-Entries are limited to 500 competitors for 2019.
+Entries are limited to 500 competitors.
 Athletes may compete in the following division: Individual Age Group, Beginner Athlete, Open Relay, or Duathlon.

-7:34am - (Approximately) Sprint distance (800M) males and females age group and relay swimmers
+7:30am – Self-seeded start for sprint distance (800M) males and females age group and relay swimmers

-The 2019, 18-mile course will take athletes around False River, the original course of Louisiana Triathlon.
+The 18-mile course will take athletes around False River.
 The course is manned with New Roads City police, Pointe Coupee Parish Sheriff's Deputies, and volunteers at turns.
 There are no aid stations on the bike course; however, there is an aid station at the exit of T2 for the run.